guj/BeamBeam3DPlus/README.md

 => How to build:

       export SENSEI_DIR=/YOUR/SENSEI/INSTALL/lib/cmake/

-(NOTE: may need to export ADIOS2_DIR=<YOUR/ADIOS2/INSTALL> if you used ADIOS2 in SENSEI)
+      (NOTE: need to export ADIOS2_DIR=<YOUR/ADIOS2/INSTALL> if you used ADIOS2 in SENSEI)

       (NOTE: same goes for HDF5)

       mkdir build-sensei

       cd build-sensei

       cmake ../source/sensei

       make

 => To test

       cd ../test/sensei

 - A simple fortran test: (needs sensei.xml to be present)